 - 'AI' as a traffic channel has been growing steadily for over a year now.
 Website operators should therefore take it seriously and track it closely.

-- As a result, between Q2 2024 and Q3 2024, the absolute quarterly total of all AI sessions recorded grew by 115x.
+- As a result, between Q2 2024 and Q4 2025, the absolute quarterly total of all AI sessions recorded grew by 135x.

-- However, despite this strong growth, the overall percentage level remains low: the highest AI Traffic Share we measured – reached in Q3 2025 – is only 1.19% (median: 0.49%).
+- However, despite this strong growth, the overall percentage level remains low: the highest AI Traffic Share we measured – reached in Q4 2025 – is only 1.40% (median: 0.60%).

 - In practical terms, this means that currently only about one in a hundred organic sessions comes from an AI source such as ChatGPT.

 - In addition, the growth rate of the AI Traffic Share is slowing from quarter to quarter.
-After peaking at 360% in Q4 2024, growth fell to 33% in Q3 2025.
-Looking at the median AI Traffic Share, the decline is even more pronounced: from a peak of 900% in Q3 2024, only about one-ninth remains a year later – 104% in Q3 2025.
+After peaking at 360% in Q4 2024, growth fell to 23% in Q4 2025.
+Looking at the median AI Traffic Share, the decline is even more pronounced: from a peak of 900% in Q3 2024, only a fraction remains more than a year later – 27% in Q4 2025.

 What we make of this: AI traffic has been growing for more than a year – but with one important caveat.